 Here we go again, it’s time for a new list of food-related Italian sayings!

-As I told you in my last post, the list of Italian idiomatic phrases that have something to do with food was too long to make it into just one post.
+As I told you in my last post, the list of Italian idiomatic phrases that are related to food was too long to make it into just one post.
 Therefore, I decided to split it into two, in order to make it more readable and enjoyable.

 And now it’s time to learn some more Italian idiomatic expressions that have to do with food.